 It means I can get into the shower at 7:00 or 8:00, having made a dent in whatever I’m working on.
 I know that when I go back to my computer after breakfast, there will be something already on the screen, which always, for me, makes writing easier.
 Also, when I start at 5:00, I know that the house will be getting up in a couple of hours, and that deadline provides just enough of that needed panic.

-And, Finally, Paul Hollingshead … with a Solution that Works for Him
+5. Paul Hollingshead… with a Solution that Works for Him

 (though we wouldn’t recommend it for everyone!)